Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Enter the customer/supplier VAT identification number, if applicable.

-**Booking**
+**Posting**

 [comment]: <> (im System Posting)

 - *Standard account*
-Enter a standard account number for the bookings.
+Enter a standard account number for the postings.

 [comment]: <> (Unsure, check!)

 - *Standard cost 1*
-Enter a standard cost 1 account for the bookings.
+Enter a standard cost 1 account for the postings.

 - *Standard cost 2*
-Enter a standard cost 2 account for the bookings.
+Enter a standard cost 2 account for the postings.

 **Credit card details**